Citizenship and Naturalization

 - You do not have to renew your Green Card every 10 years.
 You do not need to carry your Green card with you.

 - The risk of deportation is reduced.
 U.S. citizens who commit a crime cannot be removed.
 However, you should know that U.S. citizenship can be revoked if USCIS finds out you lied to obtain either your Green Card or your U.S. citizenship.

 - You can take long trips outside of the United States without the risk of losing your ability to return.

-- In addition to your spouse and unmarried children under 21 years of age, you can petition parents, siblings, and married children to come live in the United Sates.
+- You can petition your spouse and unmarried children under 21 years of age.
+You can also petition parents, siblings, and married children to come live in the United Sates.

 - Your Green Card holding children under 18 can become citizens.

 - You can vote and run for most elected public offices.